OumaimaZer/E-Agriculture/README.md

 ## Conclusion :
-This final-year project at the École Supérieure de Technologie was a highly enriching experience, guided by Dr. Lahmer Mohammed, whose expertise greatly contributed to its success.
+This final-year project at the **École Supérieure de Technologie** was a highly enriching experience, guided by **Dr. Lahmer Mohammed**, whose expertise greatly contributed to its success.
 The project involved the design and development of a robust and user-friendly agricultural monitoring web application using Spring Boot and Thymeleaf.

 The application provides farmers with practical tools such as real-time weather data, crop recommendations tailored to specific regions, and equipment monitoring, helping them optimize decisions and improve productivity.
 Designed to evolve, future improvements include expanding the plant database, developing mobile applications, and adding features to track planted crops over time.